 Convenience foods and dressings such as mayonnaise, ketchup, catsup, mustard and pickle relish are usually high on sodium.
 Processed foods such as canned soups and vegetables and frozen meals are high in sodium.
 Smoked meats, pastrami, bologna and pepperoni are all high on salt.
 Barbecue sauce, soy sauce, bouillon cubes, popcorn and pretzels must be consumed in limited quantities.

+High salt foods have shown a link to kidney disease, stomach cancer and intestinal disease.
+Too much salt in your diet leads to water retention and leaves you feeling bloated and swollen.
 Patients suffering from heart failure are advised to go easy on sodium and move over to low sodium diets.
+Reducing sodium consumption reduces your risk to developing high blood pressure and heart ailments.
 Too much sodium causes fluid buildup in the body leading to swelling in the ankles, weight gain and shortness of breath.
 Salt substitutes found in the market use potassium.
 Check with your physician before you used salt substitutes since potassium is not advisable for many.

 You can add large helpings of fresh vegetables in your low sodium diet.
 Dark green or deep yellow vegetables are particularly rich in Vitamin A. Citrus fruits and their juices can be consumed.
 Prepare your food using lemon, ginger, vinegar and pepper.
 Keep salt to the minimum.
 Try to steer clear of flavored salts such as garlic salt and onion salt.
 Play around with spices and herbs like basil, parsley, cilantro and cinnamon for flavor.